kroucis/TradeOgre-iOS/README.md

 - API Keys are not validated before moving to "authenticated" state.
 - No analytics.
 - No crash reporting.
 - Maybe need to access the Keychain for API keys every time?
 Keeping them in memory with the client may be considered "risky"?
 Seems extremely inefficient as I think the KeychainService stuff is an XPC call, so should be a MASSIVE perf penalty...

+## Tips and Android Version
+If you would like to send a tip for this work, feel free to send some XMR to this address: 87pYWFvyhmrWdw2EFekpZaZJf4tm758maJAigzkPmd9tD8ou3VByDMuG1DpsFcmTBzZrafk38kLv71wX5sfpX2ri7Zbym1P
+If you would like to support the development of an Android version of this app, please send a lot of XMR to this address: 89sA2PuDuYyDvrozNKynxaYDPdkvLUbfbbBQHUaa3dPMbYKkXLWqgGvFsubenscmfE95uv6G9nVha4yskG5h9bef8ptFJLu
+For anyone who sends a tip, thank you very much!

 ## License
 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).